 I love exploring the maze of old streets in the city, especially around the Jewish Quarter, one of Europe’s best preserved.
 On my recent trip to Girona, I decided to spend a morning walking along the city’s medieval walls, the Passeig de la Muralla.
 Parts of the 14th century walls and towers were destroyed during the late-19th century to allow the city to expand.
 The missing parts have since been reconstructed and these days, it’s possible to walk along the walls and enjoy the views of the city and the surrounding countryside.
-Armed with my iPhone (used to capture the images in this post), I started my walk at the Plaça Catalunya, on the banks of the River Onyar.
+I started my walk at the Plaça Catalunya, on the banks of the River Onyar.

 From the river, signs led me up a series of staircases to the wall.
 It’s a bit of a climb in certain places but the views from the wall and the towers certainly made the effort more than worthwhile.
 I could see almost the entire city, including the city’s iconic Cathedral, whilst the snowy peaks of the Pyrenees were clearly visible in the far distance.